Principal balance

-The principal balance, in regard to a mortgage or other instrument of debt, is the amount due and owed to satisfy the payoff of an underlying obligation, sans interest or other charges.
+The principal balance, in regard to a mortgage, loan, or other debt financial contractual agreements, is the amount due and owed to satisfy the payoff of an underlying obligation.
+It is distinct from, and does not include, interest or other charges.

 Amortized mortgage loans automatically pay a portion of each monthly payment to the principal balance, with the rest being paid as interest.

 An interest-only loan doesn't require any money to be paid toward the principal balance each month, but such payment is allowable.